n0vemberain/Smart_aquarium/README.md

 # Interfaces:

-Blynk App: Displays data (V0–V5 for sensors, V6 for pump, V7–V9 for feeding control), supports remote control.
+Blynk App: Displays data , supports remote control.
 Web Dashboard: Hosted on the ESP32, provides a browser-based interface with real-time sensor data and controls.
 LCD Display: Shows rotating sensor data for local monitoring.

 # Connectivity:

-Wi-Fi connects to the user’s network (ssid: Bolbooo naaa, password: 123456789md) for Blynk and web access.
+Wi-Fi connects to the user’s network for Blynk and web access.
 NTP ensures accurate time for scheduled feeding.

 The Smart Aquarium automates feeding and water management, provides instant alerts for abnormal conditions, and offers seamless control via app, web, and LCD, making it an efficient, reliable solution for maintaining a healthy aquarium.